-With some characters, even when the Citta has already entered into calm, it is possible that there is still thinking and reflection without disturbing the state of calm.
-One might be doubtful of one's state of Samadhi, thinking: 'How can it be possible for the thought process to continue on while the Citta is in Samadhi?'
-This is because one does not understand one's character and is natural for one who does not have any previous experience.
-And when this experience arises within oneself, due to the lack of guidance from one who is competent, one might be doubtful of one's mode of practice.
+With some characters, even when the citta has already entered into calm, it is possible that there is still thinking and reflection without disturbing the state of calm.
+One might be doubtful of one's state of samādhi, thinking: 'How can it be possible for the thought process to continue on while the citta is in samādhi?'
+This is because one does not understand one's character.
+This is natural for one who does not have any previous experience.
+When this experience arises within oneself, due to the lack of guidance from one who is competent, one might be doubtful of one's mode of practice.

-Therefore, may it be related here that the Citta which calms down by the means of Panna as the tamer, can at one stage continue on thinking and conceiving.
-However, at the most subtle level, regardless of the type of Samadhi, all thought processes and conceptions cease.
-Within this subtle level of Samadhi, Sanna, memory of the various things; Sankhara, thinking and conceiving; and Vinnana, the acknowledgement of the various things, are all not apparent.
+Therefore, may it be related here, that the citta which calms down by the means of paññā as the tamer, can at one stage continue on thinking and conceiving.
+However, at the subtlest level, regardless of the type of samādhi, all thought processes and conceptions cease.
+Within this subtle level of samādhi, saññā (memory of the various things), saṅkhāra (thinking and conceiving), and viññāṇa (the acknowledgement of the various things) are all not apparent.

-In summary, the middle level of Samadhi of one who calms down rapidly, who acquires Samadhi first, will not have any thinking or conceiving.
-This is because as soon as thinking and conceiving begin, the Citta will simultaneously begin to withdraw.
-On the other hand, the type of Samadhi acquired by the power of Panna as the support can still think and conceive without causing the Citta to withdraw.
-Both of these characters must have Sati observing within the state of convergence.
+In summary, the middle level of samādhi of one who calms down rapidly, who acquires samādhi first, will not have any thinking or conceiving.
+This is because as soon as thinking and conceiving begin, the citta will simultaneously begin to withdraw.
+On the other hand, the type of samādhi acquired by the power of paññā as the support can still think and conceive without causing the citta to withdraw.
+Both of these characters must have sati observing within the state of convergence.